rajithaudayanga/rent-a-car/README.md

 # rent-a-car

 This is a mobile application for car renting.
-All car rental services can register their business in hare and peoples who want to car, They can find and book car for specific date.
+All car rental services can register their business in here and peoples who want to car, They can find and book car for specific date.